-- It has often been pointed out that pass rates for this exam has been declining for past few years and it could be of help for participants to know the possible reasons behind it.
+- It has often been pointed out that pass rates for this exam have been declining for the past few years and it could be of help for participants to know the possible reasons behind it.

-- However, only those with good level of preparation make through, thus lowering the pass rates.
+- However, only those with a good level of preparation make through, thus lowering the pass rates.

 - This holds an important message for people with a non-accounting or financial background that CFA might require a good deal of extra effort from them to be able to clear the exam and it would not be intelligent to opt for CFA just because you are eligible to appear for it.